-The Unmanned Aerial Vehicle Flight Operator Associate of Applied Science degree is intended for current Unmanned Aerial Vehicle (UAV) flight operators seeking to improve their education and career prospects in the field.
+The Unmanned Aerial Vehicle Flight Operator Associate of Applied Science degree is designed for unmanned aerial vehicle (UAV) flight operators currently in the military who are seeking to improve their credentials and career prospects in the field.
 It focuses on aviation systems and the flight operation of UAVs.

-Military credit toward this degree may be based on skill level, training, and/or coursework from military schools attended.
+Military credit toward this degree may apply, based on skill level, training, and/or coursework from military schools attended.
 See an academic advisor for details.